BhaskPand/Chaos/content/cv/index.md

 **Programming Languages**: Python, R, GNU OCTAVE/ MATLAB,  Julia

 ## Work Experience

+### Zucitech Software Solutions Pvt.
+Ltd.
+(May 2025 - Present)

 ### Westat
 *(June 2022 – Feb 2025)*\
 **Lead Statistical Associate**
+- Performed statistical analysis for a large-scale national health trends survey to study the causal effects of incentives on the quality of survey responses.
+- Conducted statistical disclosure analysis to create public-use files for a large-scale longitudinal health survey on tobacco and health.
+- Analyzed data from a national crime victimization survey using Poisson regression with replicate weights to obtain more accurate estimates of standard errors by accounting for complex survey design.
-- Improved upon the existing audio machine learning pipeline to obtain more accurate feature extraction from computer recorded survey interviews.
-This was deployed in production for the Panel Assessment of Tobacco and Health (PATH) and Medical Panel Expenditure Survey (MEPS) in production for quality control.
+- Improved upon the existing audio machine learning pipeline to obtain more accurate speaker recognition and transcription from computer-recorded survey interviews.
+This was deployed in production for large-scale longitudinal health surveys used in national quality control.
-- Lead the development of a cutting-edge multi-class medical text classifier for categorizing medical records into drug abuse cases as a part of the Drug Abuse Warning Network (DAWN) system of Substance Abuse and Mental Health Services Administration (SAMHSA).
-Improved accuracy from 75% to ~90% on the test data by leveraging state of the art language models and fine-tuning.
+- Led the development of a novel multi-class medical text classifier for categorizing medical records into drug abuse cases as part of a federal public health monitoring system.
+Improved accuracy from 75% to ~90% on the test data by leveraging state-of-the-art large language model NLP techniques and model fine-tuning.
 - Streamlined the survey weighting process by reducing redundancies and eliminating human error, resulting in more efficient and accurate analyses.
-- Improved upon an existing Julia package to iteratively collect large scale GitHub repository and developer data as a part of Open Source Software (OSS) investigation, a National Science Foundation project.
-The improved package has added functions to extract GitHub metadata which was instrumental in our analysis.
+- Improved upon an existing Julia package to iteratively collect large-scale GitHub repository and developer data for a national open-source software research initiative.
+The improved package added functions to extract GitHub metadata, which was instrumental in our analysis.
-- Leveraged state-of-the art large language models to obtain better estimates for matching responder provided industry text to North American Industry Classification System (NAICS) coding.
+- Leveraged state-of-the-art large language models to obtain better estimates for matching responder-provided industry text to standardized industry classification codes.
 The pipeline involved data augmentation followed by feature extraction to improve upon the existing set of keywords.

 ### Graduate Student Research Assistant
 *(Sep 2021 - Apr 2022)*\